cloudjrojek/testnet-faucet/README.md

 Simple Testnet Faucet API in Node.js

-Requires bitcoind and redis.
+Requires bvaultd with funded wallet and redis.
 Set configuration params in config.js.

 Each requesting IP is restricted to a limited amount of bitcoins each hour.
 There are no limits to the number of requests, as long as your IP stays below it's limit.

+sudo apt-get install redis-server
 Run - node app.js

 POST /